savio-zc/Android-Logger/README.md

 ### 1.2 Benefits
 Using Android-Logger, you can:
-1. print your logs into your own files on sdcard;
+1. print your logs (including ANR and crash log) into your own files on sdcard;
 2. pull your log files easily from any android device;
 3. upload your log files onto your servers for later analysis.